nimeishibaaa/nimeishibaaa/README.md

 - 👋 Hi, I’m @nimeishibaaa
 - 👀 I’m interested in ... deep-learning detection tasks
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently working on ... incremental learning
 - The situation is this situation, while the specific situation depends on the situation